nwelchr/architecture-planning/readme.md

 # Deliverable 1: File upload

-**Problem**: when a user makes requests, it has to visit both the S3 bucket and the DB in some sort of order.
-The problem is, blob storage generally gives you metadata that you'd want access to without having to query that blob storage (file names/paths, last updated,etc.).
-Some information would probably be reduplicated.
-E.g.:
+**Problem**: when a user makes requests it has to upload the file to S3, return info about the uploaded object, then persist that information to the database under that project.
+This potentially slows things down because every upload request requires multiple transactions.

-What comes automatically with S3 upload: folder_name, file_name,
+What comes back as payload from S3 upload: folder_name, file_name, file_type, file_size, last_updated, etc.

-2.)
 Possible solution: store it all in one DB

 - Store the bites of a dile directly in a column / record on a table / collection
 - Add whatever metadata you want to the table / collection

+**What if my file is too large?**

+- S3 has 5GB limit for PUT, 5TB limit for file
+- Use multi-part uploading to split upload into smaller byte chunks
+- Each mini-upload returns an ETag that can be used to determine the order of byte chunks

+**What if I want multi-file upload?**

+- Just send multiple files over and have the transaction iterate over each.
+Two options for persisting:
+  1.)
+Wait until all files have uploaded successfully.
+Roll back any uploads if one fails.
+(Promise.all) 2.)
+(More reasonable): Update information in DB as each resolves.
+Ones that fail ned to be individually re-uploaded

+**What if I accidentally overwrite a file?**

+- S3 offers versioning, which allows you to keep multiple variants of an object in the same bucket.
+You can easily recover from unintended user actions and application failures this way.

 # Deliverable 2: File download